-- AM policies are URL address-based. - The agent is configured for not-enforced URL rules. - The agent is configured take decisions based on the client's URL address. - 4.
-Save your changes.
+- AM policies are URL address-based. - The agent is configured for not-enforced URL rules. - The agent is configured take decisions based on the client's URL address.

-Configuring POST Data Preservation for Load Balancers or Reverse Proxies
+Configure POST Data Preservation for load balancers or reverse proxies

 Use one of the following procedures to configure post data preservation for load balancers or reverse proxies.